VAT payments in Chile

 Passports

-We recommend that all visitors to Chile and Argentina have a valid passport for at least the entire duration of your trip, considering any possible delays that could occur on your trip.
+It is mandatory for all visitors to Chile and Argentina to have a valid passport for at least the entire duration of travel, considering any possible delays that could occur.
+Some countries require your passport to be valid for six months beyond the date of return travel.

-Please check with the relevant authority (embassy and/or airline) for any specific requirements or restrictions, if you are in any doubt and/or if your passport will be close to expiring at the return date of your trip.
+Please check with the relevant authority (embassy and/or airline) for any specific requirements or restrictions, if you are in any doubt or if your passport will be close to expiring at the return date of your trip.

 Visas